influenzanet/python-ifncli/docs/reponse-db-build.md

 - A range of version can be defined using ':', e.g: '25-0-0:25-12-99'
 - '!22-1-2' : Exclude version 22-1-2 from the selection

-## Import Command response:db:import
+## Build Command for single survey response:db:build

+The build command is used to build table in a database for a **single** survey.
+To build periodically an analysis database exporting data from several survey, it will be suitable to the the plan based command
+`response:db:build-plan`

-The `response:db:import` command accepts many parameters but most of them could also been defined in a profile yaml file, so if nothing change you just have to use '--profile' argument to run the profile.
+The `response:db:build` command accepts many parameters but most of them could also been defined in a profile yaml file, so if nothing change you just have to use '--profile' argument to run the profile.

 Parameters passed in command line override the ones in a profile (it can be used to test change).
 It's up to you to decide what is in the profile (usually fixed parameters) and the one to pass in command line.